Navigation

 Research

 My research draws on my extensive experience in education and the labour movement to focus on the theoretical, empirical, and practical possibilities of formal education and informal community coalitions towards social, political, and economic liberation.
-I try to think with a variety of theory-driven qualitative methods—from ethnography and queer phenomenology to critical interaction analysis—to provide an account of learning as a sociopolitical process.
+I think with a variety of theory-driven qualitative methods—from ethnography and queer phenomenology to critical interaction analysis—to provide an account of learning as a sociopolitical process.
 As a learning scientist, I am thus predominantly occupied with the cultural politics of learning, doing, and becoming.

 Within the field of Mathematics Education, I have brought together perspectives from the Learning Sciences and Science and Technology Studies (STS) to interrogate the sociopolitical dimensions of mathematical learning by illuminating how marginalized actors reproduce, challenge, and transform the discipline.
 My most recent research in this area explored the ways in which society, culture, and politics shape mathematical sensemaking and subjectivity among professional mathematicians in North American universities, with the goal of addressing the enduring marginalization of women of color in higher mathematics.
 My research has helped make conceptual and practical interventions to reorient mathematics education toward the building of a liberated future.
 I consider liberation a fundamentally anti-capitalist project, one that requires a re-making of our relationships to each other and to our environment.
 A liberated future is also, therefore, a necessarily sustainable one.
 This is the focus of my current research at NTNU, where I am developing ethnographic approaches to study the role of mathematics in producing a certain kind of relationship between people and their (natural and built) environments.
 Together with colleagues at ILU and beyond, I seek to unpack the urgent geographical and ecological concerns mathematics is implicated in.
 I hope to figure out how mathematics education—which has long been practiced indoors and thought of as abstract and objective, with little to no connection to life or earth—can be reoriented outwards, towards the democratic building of a sustainable world.